linc01n/Daily-Apple/README.md

 Changelog
 ---------

-1.0.6		Fix removal new link
+1.0.6		Fix removal new Ad

 1.0.5		Add permlink for each article